stevencpp/cpp_modules/README.md

 ## Building from sources

 The first step is to build the patched clang-scan-deps from [this fork of llvm-project](https://github.com/stevencpp/cpp_modules) .
 You can follow the regular instructions to build llvm [here](https://llvm.org/docs/GettingStarted.html#getting-the-source-code-and-building-llvm).
-To make the build faster it is enough to enable the clang project and then to build only the clang-scan-deps target.
-Hopefully at some point it will be possible to just use a regular clang-scan-deps to scan for modules and then this step will be unnecessary.
+It is enough to build only the clang-scan-deps(.exe) target.
+At some point it will be possible to just use a regular clang-scan-deps to scan for modules and then this step will be unnecessary.

 The cpp_modules sources require a standard library that has the `<filesystem>` header by default, so a recent Visual Studio or libc++ 9+/libstdc++ 8+ on Linux.
 It is recommended to build cpp_modules with `-fsanitize=address,undefined` on Linux.
 Note that both cpp_modules and its dependencies should be built with the same flags, so if you do set any flags (with e.g `export CXXFLAGS="..."`), set them before building the dependencies.